Aliases for INHBB Gene

 GeneCards Summary for INHBB Gene

-INHBB (Inhibin, Beta B) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling pathways regulating pluripotency of stem cells.
+INHBB (Inhibin Beta B) is a Protein Coding gene.
+Among its related pathways are Signaling by NODAL and TGF-beta signaling pathway (KEGG).
 GO annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is INHBE.

 UniProtKB/Swiss-Prot for INHBB Gene